tsutterley/read-ICESat-2/doc/source/user_guide/utilities.rst

         ``value``: number to be rounded

+.. method:: icesat2_toolkit.utilities.ceil(value)

+    Rounds a number upward to its nearest integer

+    Arguments:

+        ``value``: number to be rounded upward

 .. method:: icesat2_toolkit.utilities.copy(source, destination, verbose=False, move=False)

     Copy or move a file with all system information